davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 * Transitions from a given state are competing against each other only.

-* Per state normalization, i.e. sum of transition probability for any state has to sum to 1.
+* Per state normalization, i.e. the sum of transition probability for any state has to sum to 1.

 * MEMM are normalized locally over each observation where the transitions going out from a state compete only against each other, as opposed to all the other transitions in the model.